Key Account Information

 This security and the above-mentioned Provision Fund is intended to help reduce the potential for investor losses.

-Investors can exit loans in the 90DAA, following provision of the required notice, via our Aftermarket, subject to demand from other investors at that time and also subject to the loans being either tradeable or having their expected loss (if any) being fully ringfenced in the Provision Fund.
+Investors can sell all, or a proportion, of their 90DAA holdings via our Access Account Marketplace, subject to demand from other investors at that time and also subject to the loans being either tradeable or having their expected loss (if any) being fully ringfenced in the Provision Fund.
+By setting a withdrawal instruction, the marketplace will seek to withdraw loan holdings from the 90DAA at par value (0% discount).

 Managing your account and manually investing in loans